jgrss/geowombat/README.md

 ## Installation

 GeoWombat is not on PyPi, but it can be installed with `pip`.
 Most dependencies will be automatically installed.
 However, the exception is GDAL, which needs to be installed prior to executing the `pip` command below.
 See [the installation documentation](https://geowombat.readthedocs.io/en/latest/install.html) for details on installing GDAL.

+### Example Install
-With GDAL installed, GeoWombat can be installed like:
+With GDAL and a few other dependencies installed, GeoWombat can be installed like:

 ```commandline
 pip install git+https://github.com/jgrss/geowombat